 After that, you should research your work-sponsored plan to find out where and how your dollars are being invested.
 Just because your employer offers a plan doesn’t mean they offer a great way to invest your money!

-If your employer does offer a stellar plan that makes the most of your dollars, you should also know you can contribute up to $18,000 to a 401(k) or 403b.
+If your employer offers a stellar plan that makes the most of your dollars, you should also know you can contribute up to $19,500 to a 401(k) or 403(b) for 2020 and 2021.
 If you are over 50 years old, however, the Internal Revenue Service allows for what is called a “catch-up contribution” each year.

 For self-employed plans like the SEP IRA and Solo 401(k), the rules that govern maximum contributions are a little trickier and the amount you can contribute depends on your income that year.